Topological data analysis on noisy quantum computers: Conclusions

 \section{Conclusions}

-We presented a new quantum algorithm for Betti number estimation with comprehensive error and complexity analyses.
-To the best of our knowledge, this is the \emph{first} quantum machine learning algorithm with linear depth and potential exponential speedup under widely-held assumptions.
+The true potential of TDA for machine learning has been severely limited because of the computationally prohibitive requirements of classical algorithms.
+To address this critical issue and revive the potential of TDA as a viable machine learning approach, we presented a new quantum algorithm for Betti number estimation with comprehensive error and complexity analyses.
+This is one of the \emph{first} quantum machine learning algorithms with short depth and potential significant speedup under certain assumptions.
 Our algorithm neither suffers from the data-loading problem nor does it likely require fault-tolerant coherence for even mid-size datasets.
 The algorithm fits the hybrid quantum-classical scheme but within a recently developed randomized-approximation framework.
 The implementation and successful execution of the entire algorithm on real quantum hardware and noisy simulations was demonstrated, illustrating noise-resiliency at realistic noise-levels.
-Tantalizing extrapolations lay out plausible requirements for achieving quantum speedups on near-term noisy quantum devices.
+These advantages imply that this algorithm may be one of the few noise-robust quantum algorithms capable of performing an important and useful AI task on near-term (non-fault tolerant) quantum devices, beyond the reach of classical computation.
 Possible future research directions include: improvements to the algorithm in order to efficiently deploy it on sparsely connected quantum devices; achieving substantial asymptotic speedups under more general settings; and identifying interesting domain problems for which \NQTDA\ can be employed for practical purposes.